CMASCenter/pcluster-cmaq/docs/user_guide/input-data-install.md

 `/shared/pcluster-cmaq/s3_scripts/s3_copy_need_credentials_conus.csh`

 ## Use Alternative S3 script to copy the CONUS input data to /fsx/data volume on the cluster (does not need aws credentials)
-this download script appears to be missing the GRIDDESC file, obtain a copy from the pcluster-cmaq git repo

 `/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign.csh`